IT Operations

 Which governing bodies update and revise regulations?

-Now, as we just promised, here are a few examples of governing bodies that update and revise regulations.
+Now, as we just promised, here are a few examples of regulatory bodies (also known as governing bodies) that update and revise regulations.
 These are regulatory authorities or government agencies that are responsible for overseeing and enforcing regulations related to various industries or activities.

-1. The International Organization for Standardization (ISO): ISO develops and updates international standards related to quality management, information security, and other areas that impact MSP compliance.
+1. The International Organization for Standardization (ISO): ISO is a regulatory body that develops and updates international standards related to quality management, information security, and other areas that impact MSP compliance.

-2. European Comission: The European Commission is the executive branch of the European Union (EU) responsible for proposing legislation, implementing decisions, upholding the EU treaties, and managing the day-to-day business of the EU.
+2. European Commission: The European Commission is the executive branch of the European Union (EU) responsible for proposing legislation, implementing decisions, upholding the EU treaties, and managing the day-to-day business of the EU.
 In relation to the General Data Protection Regulation (GDPR), the European Commission drafted and proposed the regulation, which was adopted by the EU Parliament and the Council of the European Union.
-The Commission also oversees the implementation and enforcement of the GDPR by EU member states.
+The Commission also oversees the implementation and enforcement of the GDPR by EU member states as a key regulatory body.

 3. The National Institute of Standards and Technology (NIST): NIST develops and updates cybersecurity standards and guidelines for the United States government and private sector organizations.
-NIST's Cybersecurity Framework is a popular compliance framework for MSPs and other IT professionals.
+NIST’s Cybersecurity Framework is a popular compliance framework for MSPs and other IT professionals, and NIST acts as a regulatory body in setting these standards.

 Which certifying bodies update and revise certifications?

 Certifying bodies are organizations that create and maintain certifications.
+Many certifications are based on voluntary frameworks, which are non-mandatory guidelines that organizations can choose to adopt to enhance their compliance posture.
 There are many certifying bodies related to IT and MSP compliance, and here are three examples of known certifying bodies that update and revise certifications:

 1. CompTIA: CompTIA is a nonprofit trade association that offers vendor-neutral IT certifications.
 CompTIA certifications, such as Security+ and Network+, are widely recognized in the IT industry and are regularly updated to reflect changes in technology and best practices.